PeoplesJWilson/BoundaryDM/README.md

 ![transparent_truncation](transparent_truncation.png)

-TGL is an alteration on Diffusion Maps which captures the missing structure.
+The magenta points above are those data points "near the boundary," which are an important part of the TGL algorithm.
+TGL is an alteration on Diffusion Maps which captures some of the structure that Diffusion Maps misses for manifolds with boundary.
 For a brief introduction on using the classes contained in this project, see tutorial.ipynb.
 Detailed comments found in BoundaryDM.py can assist you further.